-Analytics Division (AD): AD conducts cyber analysis on information submitted by DIB Partners, DoD and other USG-related reporting to provide a complete understanding of known or potential threats to unclassified DoD information on or transiting DIB systems and networks.
-AD also analyzes aggregate data from DIB Partner incident reports to produce technical analysis products, presentations and white papers.
-The Division collaborates with liaison officers from other USG agencies to create and maintain both technical and multi-source threat profiles.
-Analytic tasks are broken into two branches:
+Analytics Division (AD): AD conducts analysis on cyber activity submitted by DIB Partners, DoD, and other USG agencies to develop a complete understanding of known or potential threats to unclassified DoD information on or transiting DIB systems and networks.
+AD also analyzes aggregate data from DIB Partner incident reports to produce technical analysis products, presentations, and other threat mitigation resources.
+The Division collaborates with liaison officers from USG agencies to create and maintain technical and multi-source threat profiles.
+The Analytics Division is comprised of two branches:

-- Tactical Operations: Conducts daily functions related to processing of voluntary and mandatory incident reports as well as malware analysis, Customer Response Forms (CRFs), CRF Supplements, and partner engagement.
+1. Tactical Operations: Conducts daily processing of voluntary and mandatory incident reports, as well as malware analysis, Customer Response Forms (CRFs), CRF Supplements, and partner engagement.

-- Applied Research: Handles mid- to-long term analytic functions related to processing of Threat Activity Reports (TARs), Cyber Targeting Analysis Reports (CTARs), Alerts, Warnings and other risk-based analyses.
-Works the downgrade and release of information derived from USG sources through Cyber Threat Bulletins (CTBs) and Threat Information Products (TIPs).
+2. Applied Research: Handles mid- to long-term analysis, resulting in the following threat products: Threat Activity Reports (TARs), Cyber Targeting Analysis Reports (CTARs), Alerts, Warnings, Threat Information Products (TIPs), and other threat-based analyses.
+To share valuable information with the DIB, this branch requests the downgrade and release of classified information derived from USG sources.
+Such information is shared via DICSE’s Cyber Threat Bulletins (CTBs) and Advisories.

-External Operations (XOP) Division: XOP researches services that can support DIB Partners in protecting DoD information.
+Expanded Offerings and Projects (XOP) Division: XOP researches services that support DIB Partners in protecting DoD information.
 These services are offered as pilots to the DIB Partnership.
 The pilots range from services to technologies and are intended to encompass all concepts, technologies and processes within cybersecurity.
 XOP was created because of the need for evolving solutions based on the ever changing cybersecurity environment and the diverse composition of the DIB partnership.
 Three branches constitute XOP:

 Mission Support Division (MSD): MSD executes functional areas including internal/external customer services, outreach, operational metrics, process improvement, quality assurance, quality control and organizational training.
 MSD builds and manages relationships with a wide range of DIB companies and USG stakeholders, and drives special projects that improve the overall customer experience.
 MSD is comprised of two branches:

-- Customer Engagement: Primarily responsible for customer relationships; DIB Partner on-boarding and outreach campaigns to promote DIB participation, as well as event planning for Technical Exchanges and Regional Partner Exchanges; and facilitating Analyst-to-Analyst and Business-to-Business Exchanges.
+1. Customer Engagement: Primarily responsible for customer relationships; DIB Partner on-boarding and outreach campaigns to promote DIB participation, DIBNET coordination with the DIB CS Program Office and DISA; as well as event planning for Technical Exchanges, Regional Partner Exchanges, and Virtual Partner Exchanges; and facilitating Analyst-to-Analyst and Business-to-Business Exchanges.

-- Organizational Readiness: A team of knowledge managers, business and process analysts; quality control analysts; quality assurance analysts, process owners and support staff to drive continual process improvement.
+2. Organizational Readiness: A team of knowledge managers, business and process analysts; quality control analysts; quality assurance analysts, training manager, process owners and support staff to drive continual process improvement.
 Systematically coordinates and aligns resources and functions with the DCISE vision, mission, goals and objectives through the DCISE Performance Management Plan.